darwin403/google-images-scraper/README.md

 1. `selenium` - For opening a headless browser session to collect the images.
 2. `webdriver_manager` - For automatically installing and managing selenium headless browsers.
-3. `bs4` - For parsing HTML schema.
+3. `beautifulsoup4` - For parsing HTML schema.
-4. `google` - For using Google Vision API servies.
+4. `google-cloud-vision` - For using Google Vision API servies.
 5. `coloredlogs` - For displaying styled logging to terminal.

 # Features